noname0310/babylon-mmd/docs/docs/1-deep-usage/0-create-basic-scene/index.md

 :::danger
 you must not use `import { MmdCamera } from "babylon-mmd";` or `import { Engine } from "@babylonjs/core";` for treeshaking.

+for treeshaking working properly, you must use full path like `import { MmdCamera } from "babylon-mmd/esm/Runtime/mmdCamera";` when importing any classes, functions, or variables from babylon-mmd or babylonjs.
 :::

 add light, shadow, and ground.